HatchlingByHeart/PastLink/README.md

 PastLink is a web-based alternative to Crowd Control for manipulating an A Link to the Past Randomizer game.
 Useful as a Streamer vs Chat tool.

+# Why PastLink?

+PastLink was born from my desire for a free and open source alternative to a "Streamer vs Chat" tool known as Crowd Control for Zelda A Link to the Past Randomizer runs.
+Crowd Control is popular and quite robust, but has some drawbacks:

+- Crowd Control is paid software, and closed source, making it not very accessible for a lot of people.
+PastLink is **free** and **open source**, and always will be.
+- Crowd Control requires a Windows PC.
+As of the time of writing this, there are no versions for Linux or Mac.
+The core of PastLink runs on a PHP-based web server, and can hence be used on any operating system where PHP is available.
+- Crowd Control is 100% a Twitch integration, and can only be used for a Twitch stream.
+On top of that, some features are locked to non-Twitch affiliates.
+PastLink can be used for any streaming platform, and the web interface can be used on any OS/Browser.
+- On Crowd Control, viewers must pay bits to buy coins to be able to input commands.
+On PastLink, no such requirement exists, it's just as free for viewers as it is for the players.
+If you want to monetize functionality of PastLink, feel free to fork it and add that yourself, but as it stands, I have no desire to add such features.
+- While designed for A Link to the Past, PastLink could be adapted in future to support more games.
+Because it's open source, you are free to tweak to code to support more games yourself!

 # Requirements

 You will need a server with: